-Here’s one of many emerging findings: More than 1,000 chemicals in hydraulic fracking fluids are linked to reproductive and developmental health problems, according to Yale School of Public Healht researchers.
+Here’s one of many emerging findings I find concerning: More than 1,000 chemicals in hydraulic fracking fluids are linked to reproductive and developmental health problems, according to Yale School of Public Health researchers.
 The study, published in the Journal of Exposure Science and Environmental and Epidemiology, voiced concern over how these chemicals could impact current and future generations.

 In fracking, industry recovers natural gas from deep within the ground by using a mixture of hydraulic-fracturing fluids that can contain hundreds of chemicals.
-Sometimes, the drilling goes two miles deep, releasing water and sand to release gas from the rock below.
+Sometimes, the drilling goes two miles deep, using high pressure, water and sand to release gas from the rock below.

 The problem?
 Earthquake-level tremors, drinking water pollution and seriously tainted air are real side effects.

-Specifically, the Yale team that 157 of the substances used in fracking caused harm.
+Specifically, the Yale team found 157 of the substances used in fracking caused harm.
 These included arsenic, benzene, cadmium, lead, formaldehyde, chlorine and mercury — all considered developmental or reproductive toxic compounds.